jloughry/Unicode/README.md

 <a name="update20140206"/>Notes on Constructing the BLACK WANING CRESCENT MOON
 ------------------------------------------------------------------------------

 To construct the symbol, first construct a line with a perpendicular.
 Call their intersection the origin.
 Draw a circle of radius <i>r</i> centred on the origin.
 Draw a larger circle centred on the horizontal line to the right of the origin with radius 5<i>r</i>/4 and passing through a point <i>r</i>/2 to the left of the origin.
-Both circles should intersect the vertical line at the same points.
-The centre of the large circle should wind up 3<i>r</i>/4 to the right of the origin.
+Both circles should intersect the vertical line through the origin at the same two points.
+The centre of the large circle should be 3<i>r</i>/4 to the right of the origin.
 The desired crescent is the area of the smaller circle outside the larger circle.
 Rotate the crescent about the centre of the smaller circle anti-clockwise 23.44&deg; to match the axial tilt of Earth.

 <a name="update20140207"/><img
 src="https://github.com/jloughry/Unicode/raw/master/graphics/construction_of_the_crescent_moon.png"
 alt="compass and straightedge construction of the BLACK WANING CRESCENT MOON"/>

 Analytically, for the purpose of drawing things with a computer, the angle of the arc of the larger circle between the horns of the crescent is nontrivial to calculate; a much more straightforward way to construct the crescent given the usual computer drawing tools is to draw two complete circles centred on a horizontal line, the smaller circle centred on the origin with radius <i>r</i> and the larger circle centred on the same horizontal line at 3<i>r</i>/4 to the right of the origin with radius 5<i>r</i>/4.
 Fill the smaller circle with black and the larger circle, atop it, with background colour.
 Some drawing programmes allow you to subtract the large circle from the small circle, thereby immediately yielding the desired crescent shape.

 In either case, fill the crescent with black and rotate it 23.44&deg; anti-clockwise around the centre of the smaller circle to complete the drawing.